DevelopinPop/website-for-dsa/README.md

 # DevelopinPop's Website

-Website made from scratch by [@DevelopinPop](https://developinpop.github.io/website-for-dsa)
+Website made with <3 from scratch by [@DevelopinPop](https://developinpop.github.io/website-for-dsa)

 Credits in index.html